hyt152004/Fridgey/README.md

 > - You can save the state of my application by pressing the "Save" button
 > - You can reload the state of my application by pressing the "Load" button

+> **Phase 4: Task 2**
+> - An Item has been added
+> - An Item has been searched and returned
+> - An Item has been searched and returned
+> - An Item has been removed